eavestn/reflections/mountains/alaska-2023.md

 ## I. Death

-When they find ancient bodies, they sometimes find them with things: horses, wives, servants, gold, vehicles, pottery - the list is both sometimes odd and very nearly endless.
+When they find ancient bodies, they sometimes find them with things: horses, wives, servants, gold, vehicles, pottery - the list is sometimes odd and very nearly endless.
 And I'd always thought, "How absolutely stupid."

-Then, when my father suddenly and in many ways unexpectedly died, I understood everything.
+Then, when my father died, I understood everything.

 I was asleep.
-I don't know how I knew to answer the phone.
 My phone was silent when I lifted my head off my pillow - no vibrating, no light, face down.
 For no reason - maybe to check the time - I turned my phone over; my mom was calling.
 My dad, now in his late seventies, had had corrective heart surgery only a few days before.
 I answered the phone already knowing what was about to be said.
 On the other end of the phone, my mom: "Thomas, I have some bad news.
 Daddy's died in the night."

-Everything after that is a fog; everything, at least up to the point at which I had my hands on my truck's steering wheel, getting onto the toll road, seems now at best to have been automatic.
-I remember driving at an early hour that day in early March - closer to midnight than not - down Powhite Parkway.
-I remember trees - black against a light-polluted purple sky - not quite ready to announce Spring.
+Everything after that is a fog; at least up to the point at which I had my hands on my truck's steering wheel, getting onto the toll road, everything seems now to have been at best automatic.
+I remember driving at an early hour that day in March - closer to midnight than not - down Powhite Parkway.
+I remember still-winter trees - black against a light-polluted purple sky lining the road.
 My parents' - my mom's - place above the James, below the fall line where the river becomes tidal, is about thirty minutes Northeast by car.

 "Do you want to see the body?"